vincentt-cmd/Active-Directory-Splunk-Lab/README.md

 - **Atomic Red Team:** Ran predefined attack simulations based on real-world techniques

 ## Steps
-Refer to the files within this repository for the steps I took (separated in parts).
+The full walkthrough is split into separate parts within this repository.